-Leadership Award In Restorative and Community Justice
+Leadership and Innovation Award in Community and Restorative Justice

 The award shall recognize individuals/groups/organizations for exemplary leadership in restorative and/or community justice education, research and/or practice.
 The nominee(s):